Supermagnum/supermorse-app/README.md

 # SuperMorse App

+# ⛔Under testing and debugging⛔
+Any help is appreciated.

 A comprehensive Morse code tutor and HF communication application with Arduino integration and progressive unlocking of features.

 ## About SuperMorse